Main content

 Project Overview

-The City of Essex Junction is exploring options to enhance safety and connectivity for people bicycling along Park Street, a critical gap in the City’s bicycle network.
-This section of Park Street currently lacks dedicated bicycle facilities, and residents and stakeholders have identified this segment as a priority for improved multimodal access.
+Park Street is a gap in the City's bicycle network.
+This stretch has no dedicated bike facilities, and residents and stakeholders have flagged it as a priority for safer multimodal access.

-• Alternative 1: Remove all on-street parking in the project area to add north- and southbound bicycle lanes with wide safety buffers
+• Alternative 1 – Buffered Bike Lanes: Remove all on-street parking in the project area to add north- and southbound bicycle lanes with wide safety buffers.

-• Alternative 2: Remove on-street parking on the east side only to add bicycle lanes with modest safety buffers where possible
+• Alternative 2 – Bike Lanes with Parking on One Side: Remove on-street parking on the east side only to add bicycle lanes with modest safety buffers where possible

 To help guide this project, the City is seeking your feedback: